Jeffsantana/api_node_typescript_typeorm_postgres/README.md

 ### Prerequisites

-You will need to have yarn installed on your machine.
+You will need to have a custom .env file and yarn installed on your machine.
 For that, simply run:

 ```bash
 yarn